-The formal Complaints Procedure will not normally be accessed unless the Headteacher or Assistant Head Teachers have first been given the opportunity to discuss the matter with the complainant, either by telephone or, preferably, in person.
+The formal Complaints Procedure will not normally be accessed unless the Headteacher has first been given the opportunity to discuss the matter with the complainant, either by telephone or, preferably, in person.

-Where the Headteacher or Assistant Head Teachers are unable to resolve matters through discussion, the parent will be asked if they wish to make a formal complaint to the Headteacher.
+Where the Headteacher is unable to resolve matters through discussion, the parent will be asked if they wish to make a formal complaint to the Headteacher.
 This complaint should be made in writing using the formal School Complaints Form at the end of this document and available on the school website or from the school office.